hellbellies/kayday-obsidian/README.md

 -   CMD+P (or CTRL+P on Windows / Linux) to show the command palette and run `Kayday: open`

 To complete (uncomplete) a task click on the Icon next to the task's title.

+## Installation

+This plugin is currently not in the official addon catalogue.
+To install it clone this repo into `<vault_repository>/.obsidian/plugins`.
+Then activate it in Obsidian.